-Did you know Henry Ford Health System is working with automakers as they develop autonomous vehicle technology, spearheading international initiatives for the development of hospitals in India and Saudi Arabia, and creating two spin-off companies?
+Did you know Henry Ford Health is working with automakers as they develop autonomous vehicle technology, spearheading international initiatives for the development of hospitals in India and Saudi Arabia, and creating two spin-off companies?
 WOW is right!

 Henry Ford’s mission aims to improve people’s lives through excellence in the science and art of health care and healing.
 The Henry Ford team’s innovative spirit means these and other new, exciting advances always are underway.

 3D Models Make Surgeries Safer

 In 2018, 225 patients across six specialties benefited from pre-procedure surgical planning using anatomical 3D printing and modeling.
 3D technology enables surgeons to perform procedures such as valve replacements in less time and make surgeries safer for patients.
 Learn More

 Florida Resident Back to ‘Full Steam’ after 3D Assisted Heart Surgery

 Paul Yackey traveled from Naples, Fla., to Henry Ford for a transcatheter mitral valve replacement, which was performed with the assistance of 3D imaging, 3D printing, and a patented mitral planning protocol that was developed at Henry Ford Hospital.
 “The minute I got out of the hospital, I was back to full steam.
 It went perfect.
 My whole experience was extremely excellent.
 It couldn’t have been any better,” he said.
 “It was just like minor surgery.”
 Today, Yackey, father of four with four grandchildren, is back to walking and exercising regularly in Naples with his wife of 67 years.